aileen-byte/Team14/personal statements/Phillippa.md

 # Multi Cycled Cache

-Ailleen implemented the cache that worked in a single-cycle and it was my job to implement it for the multi-cycled cpu.
-I choose to use a finite state machine, because cache misses and refills happen as a sequence of timed steps and an FSM cleanly controls those actions across multiple cycles.
-I wrote 4 stages: COMPARE, WRITE_BACK, ALLOCATE and REFILL.
-I also implemented cache stall for when there was miss.
+Aileen implemented the majority of single cycle data cache that appears in our final submission.
+In parallel, I experimented with extending this into a multi-cycle blocking cache controlled by a small finite state machine.
+The prototype used states like COMPARE, WRITE_BACK, ALLOCATE and REFILL to model realistic miss handling and asserted a cachestall signal back to the CPU whenever a miss was in progress.

+It didn't fully verify and integrate it into the pipelined CPU without risking regressions in the working design.
+As a team we therefore chose to keep the simpler single cycle cache for the final hand in.

 ```mermaid
 stateDiagram-v2